nineteendo/tmlx/Docs/_docs/statements/exit.md

 > Else is not treated as an exit status:
 >
 > ```btml
-> if black exit else right
+> if color exit else right
 > if white exit 1
 > ```